kishukumar07/MERN_Development/Full_Stack_CRUD_Project.js/FullstackCrud1/readme.md

   4.Hashing the password bfr storing it in database &&  while login also make some changes bcs in db its incrpted and whil login we send decoded format of pass -bcrypt (package/module is there) --during regestration process

  5.Planning of a Notes Taking app (in frontend.txt)
+    --created notesrouter and used it under authorization --creatd schema and model as well